-"Why was the Haftorah that describes the Merkavah (Divine chariot) chosen for Shavuos, when most people do not understand its contents?" the Rebbe asks.97 "Because although the details presented in the Haftorah are not comprehended, each Jew is able to understand the overall theme of the Haftorah-namely, that all of these details envisioned by Yechezkel were images that allowed him to perceive and recognize supernal realities."
+"Because although the details presented in the Haftorah are not comprehended, each Jew is able to understand the overall theme of the Haftorah-namely, that all of these details envisioned by Yechezkel were images that allowed him to perceive and recognize supernal realities."
+MUSAF The Amidah of shalosh regalim is recited for Musaf.
+It is the Chabad custom, following the nussach of the Alter Rebbe, 107 to recite U'shnei se'eirim l'chaper during Musaf, corresponding to the additional goat that was offered on Shavuos accompanying the Shtei Halechem (two-loaf offering).
+108 If you made a mistake in the Amidah of Musaf, see the chart at the back of the booklet.

-MUSAF

-The Amidah of shalosh regalim is recited for Musaf.
-Following the nussach of the Alter Rebbe, 98 it is the Chabad custom to recite U'shnei se'eirim l'chaper during Musaf, corresponding to the additional goat that was offered on Shavuos accompanying the Shtei Halechem (two-loaf offering).99

-If you made a mistake in the Amidah of Musaf, see the chart at the back of the booklet.